-We share the best things to do in Strasbourg, France in the Alsace region on a weekend escape, including the top Strasbourg points of interest, hotels, restaurants, and best day trips from Strasbourg along the Alsace Wine Route.
+We share the best things to do in Strasbourg, France in the Grand Est region on a weekend escape, including the top Strasbourg points of interest, hotels, restaurants, and best day trips from Strasbourg along the Alsace Wine Route.

 Picture white timber-framed buildings with contrasting black beams, crimson geraniums spilling out of window boxes; ancient trees shading restaurant terraces dotted along the riverside; a bustling town square dominated by a pink wedding-cake of a gothic cathedral.
 You’ve just conjured up the UNESCO World Heritage historic centre of Strasbourg.
 It’s all this and so much more.